AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Materials and Methods

-The entire network was trained using quantile loss to estimate the boundaries of estimation.
-This approach enables the network to estimate not only the median value but also the $q^{th}$ percentile, providing the boundary of estimation with $q^{th}$ reliability.
+The entire network was trained using quantile loss to account for uncertainty and variability, enabling it to effectively estimate the boundaries of predictions.
+This approach allows the network to estimate not only the median value but also the $q^{th}$ percentile, providing the boundary of estimation with $q^{th}$ reliability.
 The simplified loss function is shown below:

 where the $\alpha$ denote the percentage of $q^{th}$ quantile, y and $\hat{y}$ represent elements of label vector $\mathbf{y}$ and prediction vector $\mathbf{\hat{y}}$, respectively.
 The total loss function used to train the network is shown below: